e5pe0n/e5pe0n.github.io/docs/_posts/Scala/2021-02-26-Programming-in-Scala.md

 # *ArraySeq*

 Can access any element of the collection in constant time.
-On the other hand, **cannot** prepend an *ArraySeq*, add or update a element in constant time, which takes linear time to the length of *ArraySeq*.
+On the other hand, **cannot** prepend an *ArraySeq*, add or update an element in constant time, which takes linear time to the length of *ArraySeq*.

 <br>